+Clear legal authority means authority is commensurate with the responsibilities assigned to an EMB.
+The legal mandate of an EMB is both enabling and constraining: it provides legitimacy for the EMB’s actions as well as the legal means for it to carry out its work.
+At the same time, an EMB is obliged to respect the law, work within its parameters and enforce its provisions to the best of its ability.

-Independence refers to the insulation of elect management, especially certain highly sensitive activities, from interference or undue influence by other institutions and actors.
-Most election offics and scholars regard independence as the single most crucial test of the soundness of electoral governance arrangements.
+Independence refers to the insulation of electoral management, especially certain highly sensitive activities, from interference or undue influence by other institutions and actors.
+Most election officers and scholars regard independence as the single most crucial test of the soundness of electoral governance arrangements.
 We agree.
 It is necessary to recognize, however, that EMBs cannot be completely independent and autonomous because they must also be accountable and responsive to the body that establishes them.

 The capacity to act independently matters more in relation to some functions of an EMB than others.
 Independence is crucial, for example, with respect to such legal and quasi-legal functions as regulation, investigation, adjudication and enforcement, all functions for which both actual and perceived impartiality and fairness must exist.
 Independence is also important when the mandate of the EMB requires it to provide independent policy advice that is informed by expert knowledge and devoid of political considerations.
-Many EMBs are also expected to engage in communication and educational outreach activities and these activities should be conducted in an independent, non-partisan manner.
-Independence is usually less complete with respect to such administrative matters as budgeting and staffing where EMB is required to negotiate with other parts of the governmental system.
+Many EMBs are also expected to engage in communication and educational outreach activities, and these activities should ideally be conducted in an independent, non-partisan manner.
+Independence is usually less complete with respect to such administrative matters as budgeting and staffing, where an EMB is required to negotiate with other parts of the governmental system.

-Autonomy just because it is administratively convenient or even because a certain degree of independence has been longstanding.
-Rather independence must be justified upholding essential values and properties of the institution are seen necessary for promoti a healthy democracy.
+An EMB cannot claim autonomy just because it is administratively convenient or even because a certain degree of independence has been long-standing.
+Rather, independence must be justified by upholding the essential values and properties of the institution, which are seen to be necessary for promoting a healthy democracy.

-Impartiality and fairness are two essential values to be protected by the condition of independence. ome measure of insulation from outside pressures from various sources to perform in a professional and objective manner.
-For example, EMBs must have the authority and freedom to conduct thorough investigation and reach unbiased decision concerning a political party, a candidate, a voter or members of the media.
+Impartiality and fairness are two essential values to be protected by the condition of independence.
+An EMB needs some measure of insulation from outside pressures from various sources to perform in a professional and objective manner.
+For example, EMBs must have the authority and freedom to conduct a thorough investigation and reach an unbiased decision concerning a political party, a candidate, a voter or members of the media.

-There are both procedural and substantive aspects to the notion of an impartial and fair election process. procedur the diligence and due process and there must be no hint of bias or favouritism.
+There are both procedural and substantive aspects to the notion of an impartial and fair election process.
+Regarding procedure, the law must be applied with diligence and due process, and there must be no hint of bias or favouritism.
 In terms of substance, decisions must be based on the provisions of the law, an accurate and valid interpretation of the facts and the application of sound professional judgments.